COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Assembly_Tutorial.rst

    :alt: Screw comparison
    :align: center

-*Now, please follow the steps in this tutorial and let’s start installing the "LA-Smart-Home" smart home cabin.*
+*Now, please follow the steps in this tutorial and let’s start installing the "Smart-Home".*

 ----